creativewave/react-utils/README.md

 ## useIntersectionObserver

-`useIntersectionObserver` abstracts using an `IntersectionObserver` to execute a function (such as a side effect or a state update) when an element intersects its container.
+`useIntersectionObserver` abstracts using an `IntersectionObserver` to execute a function when a DOM element intersects a parent element.

-A single observer instance is created per unique set of intersection options, and each observed element is automatically `unobserve`d before unmounting or (opt-in) after its first intersection.
+`useIntersectionObserver :: Configuration -> void`

-`useIntersectionObserver :: Options -> void`
+**Configuration:**

-**Options:**
+- `targets` (required) are references of `HTMLElement`s to observe

-- `targets` are references of `HTMLElement` to observe
+- `root`, `rootMargin`, and `threshold` are `IntersectionObserver` options ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Parameters))
-- `root`, `rootMargin`, and `threshold` are the IntersectionObserver options ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Parameters))
+- `onEnter` and `onExit` are optional callbacks executed with the arguments received from the `IntersectionObserver` callback, when an `HTMLElement` is intersecting or stops intersecting
-- `onEnter` and `onExit` are callbacks executed with the arguments received from the `IntersectionObserver` when a given `HTMLElement` is intersecting or stops intersecting
+- `once` is an optional `Boolean` to `unobserve` an `HTMLElement` after its first intersection

-- `once` will `unobserve` the observed `HTMLElement` after its first intersection
+**Note:** make sure to use static/memoized functions for `onEnter`/`onExit`, otherwise they will trigger an observe/unobserve effect/cleanup on each update.

-**Note:** make sure to use static/memoized functions for `onEnter` and `onExit`, otherwise they will trigger an observe/unobserve effect/cleanup on each update.
+A single observer will be created for each unique set of intersection options (`root`, `rootMargin`, and `threshold`), and each observed element is automatically `unobserve`d before unmounting or (opt-in) after its first intersection.

 ## useInterval

 *Credit: [Dan Abramov](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).*

-`useInterval` abstracts using `setInterval` and `clearInterval` to schedule and repeat the execution of a function over time (such as a side effect or a state update), without worrying about timer cancellation and avoiding a memory leak such as *a React state update on an unmounted component*.
+`useInterval` abstracts using `setInterval` and `clearInterval` to schedule and repeat the execution of a function over time, without worrying about cancelling the timer and avoiding a memory leak such as *a React state update on an unmounted component*.

 `useInterval :: [Function, Number] -> void`

-It will stop repeating its execution if the component unmounts, or if its reference or the delay has changed.
+It will stop repeating the execution of the function if the component unmounts, or if the reference of the function or its delay has changed.

 ## useGatherMemo

-`useGatherMemo` abstracts gathering properties from an object and memoizing the result.
+`useGatherMemo` abstracts merging, gathering, and/or picking properties from object(s), and memoizing the result, ie. by preserving reference(s).

-It's a low level hook which can be usefull eg. when you want to merge options or props received in a hook or a component, with a large object of default options, instead of listing each option as an argument with its default value.
+It's a low level hook which can be usefull eg. when you want to merge options or props received in a hook or a component, with a large default options object, instead of listing each option argument with a default value, and/or listing each one as a dependency of a hook (which should react to an update).

 `useGatherMemo :: [Object, ...String|Symbol] -> [a, Object]`